Taoism, Femininity, and Art: Illuminating Creative Journeys

 "Tao Te Ching," authored by the ancient sage Laozi, serves as the foundational text of Taoism.
 Within its verses, we find profound wisdom that not only explores the balance of opposites but also places a strong emphasis on embracing the feminine aspect of existence.

-The Tao as Feminine
+The Feminine Light and the Tao as Feminine

 The Receptivity of Water